Ernyoke/ervin-szilagyi-static-site/src/articles/electrify-your-nodejs-aws-lambdas-with-rust.md

 ```

 Running `npm install` command, our dynamic library will be built in release mode.
-We also should notice that this will target our current CPU architecture and operating system.
-If we want to build this package for being used by an AWS Lambda, we will have to adjust this configuration to target Linux x86-64 or arm64.
+Is important to know that this will target our current CPU architecture and operating system.
+If we want to build this package for being used by an AWS Lambda, we will have to do a cross-target build to Linux x86-64 or arm64.

-Taking a look at `lib.rs` file, we can see the entry point of your library exposing a function named `hello`.
+Taking a look at `lib.rs` file, we can see the entry point of our library exposing a function named `hello`.
 The return type of this function is a string.
-It is also important to notice the conversion from a Rust's `str` point to a JsString type, which does the bridging for strings between JavaScript and Rust.
+It is also important to notice the conversion from a Rust's `str` point to a JsString type.
+This type does the bridging for strings between JavaScript and Rust.

 ```rust
 use neon::prelude::*;